 Going to pharmacy school was always a dream of mine.
 I graduated from high school in 2012 and thought the field of pharmacy was booming and an ideal career.
 At the time, it was, but by the time you get the prereqs done and finish the program….well, that’s a different story.
 This led me to wonder, is pharmacy school worth it?
+Make the best decision for your education.
+These college tips will allow you to make the best decision with pharmacy school.

 Time changes everything.